breatheco-de/content/src/content/lesson/coding-standards-guidelines.md

 Also, companies and governments lose a lot of money every day because developers don't follow the best practices and guidelines, here are some examples you can read more about:

-- NASA's Mars Climate Orbiter was lost because the team was not using a consistent metric system in the codebase; which lead to a confusion in the calculations, losing $320 million.
+- NASA's Mars Climate Orbiter was lost because the team was not using consistent metric system in the codebase; which lead to a confusion in the calculations, losing $320 million.
-- The Ariane 5 rocket explosion by ESA was caused by bad code very difficult to read, $370 million lost.
+- The Ariane 5 rocket explosion by ESA was caused by bad code very difficult to read, and $370 million was lost
-- The US stock market Flash Crash in 2010, undisclosed significant financial losses.
+- The US stock market Flash Crash in 2010, with undisclosed significant financial losses.

-This lesson is a compilation of best practices that we promote at 4Geeks, it has been created and grown with contributions from all the community mentors and
+This lesson is a compilation of best practices that we promote at 4Geeks, it has been created and grown with contributions from all the community mentors.

 ## Global variables
 It's best to avoid using global variables whenever possible, use more function arguments and return values to share data between different parts of a program.
 This can help to make code more maintainable, testable, and reliable.

 1. Global variables can be accessed from anywhere in the code, making it more difficult to track down bugs and understand how the code is working.
-2. It's harder to isolate problems when multiple parts of the code are interacting with the same global variables
+2. It's harder to isolate problems when multiple parts of the code are interacting with the same global variables.
 3. Changes to a global variable can have unintended consequences in other parts of the code.

 ![don't use global variables](https://breathecode.herokuapp.com/v1/media/file/dont-use-global-variables-png?)